RohanDarjii/Trendaura/README.md

-# 👗 Tendora – Clothing Brand Website (Django + Python)
+# 👗 Trendaura – Clothing Brand Website (Django + Python)

-Tendora is a full-stack e-commerce clothing website developed using Django.
+Trendaura is a full-stack e-commerce clothing website developed using Django.
 It offers a seamless online shopping experience with product browsing, cart management, coupon handling, and user authentication.

 ---